Markham Moor services

 A new petrol station was built on the new southbound A1 (what had been the A57) in 1961.
 Architect Sam Scorer provided it with a distinctively-shaped roof to make it striking and easily identifiable.
 Known as a hyperbolic paraboloid, he used similar designs for a petrol station and church in Lincoln.

 The "hyperbolic Little Chef" was planned to be demolished as part of the junction changes in 2008.
-A public campaign saved the structure, and the junction was redesigned to work around the building by using a much sharper slip road.
-The petrol station did close during this time.
+A public campaign saved the structure, and the junction was redesigned to work around the building by using a sharper and longer slip road that would make access to the restaurant possible.
+The petrol station did close during this time, and part of the Retford branch's car park was taken away.

 The Little Chef eventually closed in February 2012, leaving its distinctive building empty.
 The canopy became a listed building in March 2012, in a listing which made clear it was excluding the more mundane restaurant building built beneath it.
 Little Chef had intended to reopen it in 2016, but this didn't happen.
 Their reports show it was still in good condition inside, with some Little Chef signage and colours still evident.

-The roof was accessed illegally for skateboarding by a group known as 'Urban Cowboys' in 2016.
+The roof was accessed illegally by skateboarders 'Urban Cowboys' in 2016.
 The group's YouTube video received a lot of media attention.

 In April 2019, a planning application was made to convert the building into a drive thru Starbucks.
 Work started on refurbishing the building in June 2019, with it being painted in a dark colour scheme.
 A few days later, Starbucks publicly denied that a new branch would be opening here, adding that they had "no news to share".

 Despite this, the building was re-fitted in Starbucks style, as well as gaining two new 50kW CCS and CHAdeMO InstaVolt electric vehicle charging points.
 It opened as a Starbucks in December 2019.
-A red plaque from the National Transport Trust explains the building's significance.
+A red plaque from the National Transport Trust explains the significance of the roof.

 |Cromwell (northbound, 10 miles)|